cseanburns/electronic_resource_mgmt/lectures/07-electronic-access.md

-# Electronic Access
+# Lecture 7: Electronic Access

-## Samples and Healy (2014)

 Samples and Healy (2014) provide a nice framework for thinking about issues with electronic access.
 They include two broad categories, *proactive troubleshooting* and *reactive troubleshooting* of access.

 * proactive troubleshooting of access: "defined as troubleshooting access problems before they are identified by a patron".
 Some examples include:
   * "letting public-facing library staff know about planned database downtime"
   * "doing a complete inventory to make sure that every database paid for is in fact 'turned on'
 * reactive troubleshoot of access: "defined as troubleshooting access issues as problems are identified and reported by a patron".
 Some examples include:
   * "fixing broken links"
   * "fixing incorrect coverage date ranges in the catalog"
   * "patron education about accessing full text"